 Systematic Security Policies Updates and Open Access is a Must

-The documents related to the company’s security policies are available for all stakeholders to access, which holds them on the same page.
+The documents related to the security identity the company’s security policies are available for all stakeholders to access control, which holds them on the same page.
 Regular updates keeping abreast of the latest security practices are also mandatory.

 Our Approach to Providing AWS Cloud Security

-This combo is coupled with regular manual penetration testing of our product to find inadequacies in business logic and detecting advanced security flaws that escape automatic scanning tools.
-As a result, we managed to obtain a safe and user-friendly app highly valued by our customers.
+This combo security model is coupled with regular manual penetration testing of our product to find inadequacies in business logic and detect advanced security flaws that escape automatic scanning tools.
+As a result, we obtained a safe and user-friendly app highly valued by our customers within AWS environment.

-Security considerations are the top priority that we emphasize in our software development practice.
-To enhance security awareness among our staff of developers, we introduced a code security review practice and hold regular workshops enabling our QA team to whet their proficiency in vulnerability assessment as well as penetration testing.
+Security posture is our top priority in our software development practice.
+To enhance security awareness among our staff of developers, we introduced a code security review practice.
+We held regular workshops, enabling our QA team to whet their proficiency in vulnerability assessment as well as penetration testing.

 What are the security risks of cloud computing?

 The most common security risks of cloud computing are limited visibility into network operations, insecure integration and APIs, data loss, data breach, DDoS attacks, account hijacking, compliance, and malware.

 AWS cloud security includes AWS identity and access management, addresses the issue, follows security visibility, detects all possible risks, and protects underlying infrastructure, data, network and application, and compliance.